mudpi/mudpi-core/README.md

 For examples and guides on how to setup and use MudPi check out the [free guides available.](https://mudpi.app/guides)

+## Funding
+MudPi core is open source and has a bunch of free resources built around it.
+Being a solo developer it has become quite a lot to maintain the various areas of the project.
+It makes me happy seeing how MudPi has helped many people worldwide.
+I would like to continue working on MudPi and put even more time into the project to take on bigger ambitions.
+However it has come to a point that MudPi is taking more time to build with little to no income to help justify it.
+I really could use help from the community to continue building MudPi.
+If you like my work and MudPi please consider [helping me fund the project and keep the lights on.](https://www.patreon.com/mudpi)

 ## Contributing
 Any contributions you can make will be greatly appreciated.
 If you are interested in contributing please get in touch with me and submit a pull request.
 There is much more I would like to add support for, however being a single developer limits my scope.
 Therefore mainly bugs will be accepted as issues.